rnakato/Churros/docs/content/StepbyStep.rst

 .. note::

-   By default, the ``churros`` command does not include this step because the computation time becomes long when the number of samples is quite large.
+   By default, the ``churros`` command does not include this step because the computation time becomes long when the number of samples is large.
 Add the ``--comparative`` option to include this step in ``churros``.

-It the number of peaks largely varies among samples, the comparison may become unfair.
-Therefore ``churros_compare`` also estimates peak overlap for 'top-ranked 2000 peaks'.
+If the number of peaks largely varies among samples, the comparison may become unfair.
+Therefore, ``churros_compare`` also estimates peak overlap for **top-ranked 2000 peaks**.

 .. code-block:: bash